jeffanddom/website/content/devlog/20200929-manchester-devlog-so-far.md

 <!--more-->

-The funny thing about maintaining a devlog for this project is that most devlogs are meant giving the audience a peek into the development process that they otherwise might not get to experience.
+The funny thing about maintaining a devlog for this project is that most devlogs are meant to give the audience a peek into the development process that they otherwise might not get to experience.
 Nearly 40 stream sessions in, it’s clear that JADMAG has been about nothing if not the process itself, warts and all.
 Scrub over to any moment in our archive, and you’ll find us banging our foreheads against some granular detail, usually a programming bug, but maybe also a trivial decision like deciding what color to use for the circles that pass as the game’s trees.
 If we had any goal at all when we started the stream, it was to demystify the process of making a game, certainly for ourselves, but mostly for other folks.

-So, with a growing video archive that is stuffed to the gills with development minutiae, this devlog will likely be a space for us to step back and do some reflection, and compress the myriad design conversations, bugfixes, and digressions from the stream into something that’s a little more digestible
+So, with a growing video archive that is stuffed to the gills with development minutiae, this devlog will likely be a space for us to step back and do some reflection, and compress the myriad design conversations, bugfixes, and digressions from the stream into something that’s a little more digestible.

 For our first entry, let’s talk a bit about where this project has been, and where it’s going.